 If your loved one is in a nursing home and you have noticed signs of neglect like bed sores or malnutrition, we encourage you to take action immediately to protect your loved one’s interests.
 Talk to an Atlanta nursing home abuse lawyer to understand what you can do to protect your loved one.

 If you suspect that the neglect is chronic or extreme, or you are concerned about your course of action, talk to an attorney about your rights.
-The Atlanta nursing home abuse attorneys at the Katz Law Firm represent persons who have been injured as a result of nursing home abuse or neglect in the metro Atlanta region and across Georgia.
+The Atlanta nursing home abuse attorneys at the Katz Personal Injury Lawyers represent persons who have been injured as a result of nursing home abuse or neglect in the metro Atlanta region and across Georgia.